nathaniel-heatwole/Freedom_of_Information_Act/README.md

 • ATF used the audio to understand the details of this particular fire event, but never for the wider purpose: creating generalizable knowledge to improve fire safety

-• Audio contains information about survivability in fires and emergency egress behavior (key inputs to risk analysis)
+• Audio contains information about survivability in fires and emergency egress behavior (both of which are key inputs to risk analysis)

 • Examination of the audio could allow the survivability criteria used for fires to be evaluated